menu icon

 What kind of noodles should I use to make peanut noodles?

-Various types of noodles can be used to make peanut noodles.
+Almond any noodles can be used to make peanut noodles.
 Some common choices include rice noodles, ramen, and soba.
-Linguine and fettuccine will work as well.
+Linguine and fettuccine will also work.

 🍽️More noodles dishes